canhorn/EventHorizon.Platform.Docs/README.md

 ## Deployment Scenarios

-You can clone this project and run the solution, checkout the GettingStarted.razor and CreateAMap.razor for examples of how the pages are structured.
-Any pages, correctly attributed, in the Pages directory should be supported.
+You can clone this project and run the solution, checkout the `Index.Razor`, `Map.razor` and `MarkdownPage.razor` for examples of how pages are structured.
+Any pages, including pages not explicitly mentioned, in the Pages directory should be supported.

 ## Creating a Blazor Server Hosted Docker Image